nuraygul/cr-persistent-homology/README.md

 If you use this code in your research, please cite the associated paper:

-> Gül, N. (2024). *Classification of CR Images via Jet Equivalence Using Persistent Homology*.
-Hacettepe Journal of Mathematics and Statistics (in review).
+> (2025). *Classification of CR Images via Jet Equivalence Using Persistent Homology*.
+Sakarya University Journal of Science (in review).

 ---

 ## Contact

-For questions or collaboration:  ngul@beu.edu.tr
+For questions or collaboration:  ...@...